 Selected students receive a one-time $1,000 award and devote, during one academic year, at least 50 hours to a research project conducted by the faculty sponsor.

 Qualified undergraduate students can work on a one-semester project under the supervision of one or more faculty members in the department.
 At the end of the semester, the student writes a report and/or gives a seminar talk on some aspect of the research.
 This counts as a course (MAT4900) and is worth 3 credits.

 I am currently accepting graduate students.
-There are many intriguing problems in geometric, combinatorial, and categorical representation theory accessible at the master's and Ph.D. level (see below for potential projects).
+There are many intriguing problems in geometric, combinatorial, and categorical representation theory accessible at the M.Sc. and Ph.D. level.
 Students interested in working in this area should have completed courses in abstract algebra (uOttawa courses MAT3141 and MAT3143 or their equivalents).
 Descriptions of these uOttawa courses can be found here.

 I welcome applications from undergraduate or graduate students at other institutions who would like to spend some time working under my supervision at the University of Ottawa.
 Such students must typically have their own funding (e.g. from their home institution) and would have the status of visiting student researcher while here at the University of Ottawa.
 More information on this program can be found here.
 For graduate students, there is also the possibility of such visits leading to co-supervision of the graduate degree.
 Interested students should contact me by email.